quark-database/docs/README.md

 <h1 align="left">About Quark Documentation</h1>

 The Quark Documentation describes not the actual implementation of Quark, but the specification of Quark products.
-Effictively this is a set of guidelines about how to create your own Quark!
+Effectively this is a set of guidelines about how to create your own Quark!

 <details open>
 <summary><kbd>Table of contents</kbd></summary>